Hybrid or Home Based - candidate preference will be considered. Occasional travel will be required.

 Our aim is for everyone in the National Church Institutions (NCIs) to feel that they belong, and are valued for who they are and what they contribute.
 Together, our people contribute in different ways towards our common purpose, whichever NCI they work in and whatever their background.

-The National Safeguarding Team provides professional safeguarding advice to the Church of England on matters of national policy including the development and implementation of national policy, training, quality assurance and audit, and work with survivors.
-The national safeguarding team also leads complex casework and supports dioceses in their safeguarding of children and adults.
+The National Safeguarding Team provides professional safeguarding advice to the Church of England including the development and implementation of national policy, training, quality assurance and audit, and work with survivor groups.
+The NST also leads complex casework and supports dioceses in their safeguarding of children and adults.

-As Project and Administration Officer, you will provide high quality business support to the Independent Safeguarding Board as it commences operations and establishes its future ways of working.
+As Project and Administration Officer, you will provide high-quality project and business support to the Independent Safeguarding Board, which includes managing diaries and meetings.

 In return we offer a unique environment with opportunities for continuous learning, generous annual leave for work life balance, season ticket loans and a range of benefits including discounted entry to attractions and what we feel is a market leading package when it comes to our pension scheme.